openintegrationhub/openintegrationhub/CONTRIBUTING.md

 - Once we have integration tests:
   - Integration tests were successful applied
   - Dependencies between software modules are documented
-- Services are up and running on K8s test instance without critical bugs

 ## Pull Requests